scott306lr/AAML_Final/README.md

 ### 1. Prepare a supperted board (We use Nexys A7-100T) and install required toolchains.
 See [Setup Guide](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html) for more details

-### 2. Clone the CFU-Playground Repository from the github:
+### 2. Clone the CFU-Playground Repository from the github

 ``` bash
 git clone https://github.com/scott306lr/AAML_Final.git